 The second step occurred during mining at Metropolitan Colliery where the M1 Princes Motorway crossed above a large valley at Kelly's Creek.
 It is considered likely that valley upsidence and closure movements developed in the base of the valley, though no ground monitoring had been installed at the valley base to confirm this.
 Ground monitoring along the top of the embankment (maximum height of approximately 25 m), however, measured compressive strains over a long length of the embankment.
-Nevertheless, a recent inspection of the Kellys Creek culvert by RMS confirmed that the structure had been damaged in the past and although it has held together over the years, it will need to be repaired / replaced in the near future.

 The steps in the M1 Princes Motorway pavement occurred only at locations where mining extended below the carriageway.
-Whilst it is expected that there is a low risk of impacts to the M1 Princes Motorway pavement due to the extraction of Longwalls 301-303, it was agreed by the Technical Committee that monitoring along the M1 Princes Motorway would be conducted for the extraction of Longwalls 301-303.
+Whilst it is expected that there is a low risk of impacts to the M1 Princes Motorway pavement due to the extraction of Longwalls 301-304, it was agreed by the Technical Committee that monitoring along the M1 Princes Motorway would be conducted for the extraction of Longwalls 301-304 and will continue for Longwalls 305-307.